 Clinton’s Animated Mural Tour

-Six of our murals were painted by the late Allen Hilgendorf, a muralist responsible for over a hundred artworks in small towns throughout Southwestern Ontario.
+Five of our murals were painted by the late Allen Hilgendorf, a muralist responsible for over a hundred artworks in small towns throughout Southwestern Ontario.
 His talent for elevating daily activities in art resulted in a series of murals throughout Clinton depicting the area’s historically significant moments.
-Animating these pieces of history will breathe new life and interest into existing art.
+Animating these pieces of history brings new life and interest into existing art.
 This creates a creative and unique experience for residents and visitors alike, while still preserving Allen’s legacy.
 The mural walk also integrates well with Clinton’s downtown historic walking tour.

 Mural #1: All Roads Lead Home